pclava/MIPSAssembler/README.md

 Note the files are linked **in the order they are listed**.

 The options include:
-- `-o <file>` : writes the executable to the given file (if not provided, outputs to a.out). ignored if -c flag is provided
+- `-o <file>` : writes the executable to the given file (if not provided, outputs to a.out).
+Ignored if -c flag is provided
 - `-c` : stops after assembler, outputs unlinked object files for each source
 - `-e.` : begin execution at the first instruction
 - `-e <symbol>` : begin execution at the given global symbol (if not provided, linker links __start and begins execution there)